"Middle Burner" Diet: Grilled Corn and Fire Roasted Tomato Tabouleh

 An Eastern Perspective: Corn & Qi

-From an eastern perspective corn is a Qi tonic that strengthens overall energy and supports the kidneys, stomach and large intestine.
+From an Eastern perspective, corn is a Qi tonic that strengthens overall energy and supports the kidneys, stomach and large intestine.
 It’s thermal property is neutral and its flavor is sweet.
 Corn is used to treat heart disease and loss of appetite, as well as to stimulate bile flow, prevent the formation of urinary stones, lower blood sugar levels and to treat cases of difficult urination or edema.
 Corn is the only grain that contains vitamin A and relative to other cereal grains corn is refreshing and an ideal hot weather grain.

 Grilled Corn & Fire Roasted Tomato Tabouleh

-Prep time about 45 minutes
+About 45 minutes

 1 Cup Bulgur Wheat